AnnyKong/cse163-20su-final/README.md

 What’s the future trend of COVID-19 in each country?

-**Our result shows that if every country does not enforce more health guidelines, the number will continue to grow according to the polynomial model, with 83% of accuracy.**
+**Our result shows that if every country does not enforce more health guidelines, the number will continue to grow according to the polynomial model, with 83% accuracy.**

 1. Run the following Python script and see results in `results/part1`